-If the summary of product characteristics is not used then the information specified above in relation to iv, v, and vi which is required to be included in advertisements, must be placed in such a position in the advertisement that its relationship to the claims and indications for the product can be appreciated by the reader 4.3 In addition, the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist must appear immediately adjacent to the most prominent display of the brand name in bold type of a size such that a lower case 'x' is no less than 2mm in height or in type of such a size that the non-proprietary name or list of active ingredients occupies a total area no less than that taken up by the brand name.
+If the summary of product characteristics is not used then the information specified above in relation to iv, v, and vi which is required to be included in advertisements, must be placed in such a position in the advertisement that its relationship to the claims and indications for the product can be appreciated by the reader

+43 In addition, the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist must appear immediately adjacent to the most prominent display of the brand name in bold type of a size such that a lower case 'x' is no less than 2mm in height or in type of such a size that the nonproprietary name or list of active ingredients occupies a total area no less than that taken up by the brand name.
 For electronic advertisements the non-proprietary name of the medicine or the list of active ingredients, as required by Clause 4.3, must appear immediately adjacent to the brand name at its first appearance in a size such that the information is readily readable.

-4.4 In the case of digital material such as advertisements in electronic journals, emails, electronic detail aids and suchlike, the prescribing information as required by Clause 4.1 may be provided either: - by inclusion in the digital material itself, or - by way of a clear and prominent direct single click link.
+44 In the case of digital material such as advertisements in electronic journals, emails, electronic detail aids and suchlike, the prescribing information as required by Clause 4.1 may be provided either:

+by inclusion in the digital material itself, or

+■ by way of a clear and prominent direct single click

-4.5 In the case of audio-visual material such as films, DVDs and suchlike and in the case of interactive data systems, the prescribing information may be provided either: - by way of a document which is made available to all persons to whom the material is shown or sent, or - by inclusion on the audio-visual recording or in the interactive data system itself.
+45 In the case of audio-visual material and in the case of interactive data systems, the prescribing information may be provided either:

+by way of a document which is made available to all persons to whom the material is shown or sent, or by inclusion on the audio-visual recording or in the interactive data system itself.